 - 2 cups (12oz/340g) bittersweet chocolate chunks

-- Whisk in the second egg and the vanilla and scrape the sides of bowl again.
+Whisk in the second egg and the vanilla and then scrape the sides of the bowl again.

 Bake the cookies at 375°F (190°C) for 12 minutes, or until the edges are set and the cookie is beginning to turn golden brown throughout, but still doughie in the middle.
-It is really important you don't over bake these cookies otherwise the won't be soft in the middle.
+It is really important you don't over bake these cookies otherwise they won't be soft in the middle.